 I know there are serious “mushroom haters” out there!
 So if you find yourself in this camp, just swap the mushrooms for baby spinach.

-You don’t even need to cook the spinach since it will steam/wilt in the crepe once its in the oven.
+You don’t even need to cook the spinach since it will steam/wilt in the crepe once it’s in the oven.

 STEP #5: Making the Bechamel Sauce

 The sauce is really best made the day you plan to assemble and serve the crepes.
-Otherwise it gets too thick sitting overnight in the fridge and you’ll have to reheat it and thin it with milk to re-use it, which then dilutes the flavor.
+Otherwise, it gets too thick sitting overnight in the fridge and you’ll have to reheat it and thin it with milk to re-use it, which then dilutes the flavor.

 You can add a pinch of nutmeg to your sauce, but I prefer a minced garlic clove.
 I think it adds greater flavor to the sauce and mixes well with the chicken and mushrooms.
+If you have any bechamel sauce leftover you can use it for my Croque Madame and Croque Monsieur Sandwiches the next day!

 STEP #6: Assembling the Chicken and Mushroom Crepes!